-If you want to be brutal about it, SQL Azure is just SQL’s new name: think the same three capital letters, only now in a blue-cyan shade.
-Granted, Windows Azure is a great big new shiny platform-as-a-service, which can piggyback on both Microsoft server farms and on-premise infrastructure.
+If you want to be brutal about it, SQL Azure is just SQL’s new name.
+Think the same three capital letters, only now in a blue-cyan shade.
+Granted, Windows Azure is a great big new shiny platform as service, which can piggyback on both Microsoft server farms and on premise infrastructure.

-You would almost certainly have heard of the other four tenants: Live, .NET, SharePoint, Dynamics CRM.
-But as far as SQL is concerned, there’s simply very little difference, Azure or no Azure.
-Just another relational model database server service that you can run off your radar screen.
+You would almost have heard of the other four tenants: Live, .NET, SharePoint, Dynamics CRM.
+However, as far as SQL is concerned, there’s simply very little difference, Azure or no Azure.
+This is just another relational model database server service that you can run off your radar screen.

-First of all, there are exciting developments in the architecture involving discontinued support – specifically, the entity-based ACE data model (property bag) is finally laid to rest.
-Applications now gain access through Transact SQL-over-Tabular Data Stream, which means you can still reach your relational data in the old-fashioned way, with internet friendly protocols like HTTP and REST through the ADO.Net Data Services framework.
+First of all, there are exciting developments in the architecture involving discontinued support – specifically.
+The entity-based ACE data model (property bag) is finally laid to rest.
+Applications now gain access through Transact SQL-over-Tabular Data Stream, which means you can still reach your relational data in the old-fashioned way with internet friendly protocols like HTTP and REST through the ADO.Net Data Services framework.
 Administrators can rest assured that operation-wise, managing an on-premise SQL will feel just the same andwith the majority your favorite applications and TSQL codes still functional.
 Of course, you might need to amend it a bit to get the most out of the fully relational data model, or perhaps even write up some new applications.
-But the bottom line is that legacy data access routines are very much available for extra services.
+The bottom line is that the legacy data access routines are very much available for extra services.

-If you’re thinking about creating new applications, you’ll be cracking out the good old Visual Studio (perhaps even Eclipse in the near future).
+If you’re thinking about creating new applications, you’ll be modifying the good old Visual Studio (perhaps even Eclipse in the near future).
 There’s also the possibility of ASP.NET controls and tools on top of that.
-As for the promised web-based management suites, and documentation with regards to other ostensibly interoperable languages, they remain just that, a promise at the present.
-Still, we are looking at a large number of languages – remember, Windows Azure is an open platform -ranging from .NET, PHP, Ruby and Python to Java.
+As for the promised web-based management suites and documentation with regards to other ostensibly interoperable languages, they remain a promise at the present.
+Still, we are looking at a large number of languages – remember Windows Azure is an open platform -ranging from .NET, PHP, Ruby and Python to Java.

-In this case, things feel somewhat dodgy, bear in mind that the whole shebang remains a Community Technology Preview (CTP) service, which is a polite way of saying we can’t wait to start charging you for things we haven’t really finished developing.
-Across most measures of uptime, be they connectivity, storage, access or whatnot, a rough rule-of-thumb is you get 10% off in the following month if they fail three-nines.
+In this case, things feel somewhat dodgy.
+Bear in mind that the whole shebang remains a Community Technology Preview (CTP) service which is a polite way of saying we can’t wait to start charging you for things we haven’t really finished developing.
+Across most measures of uptime, be they connectivity, storage, access or whatnot, a rough rule-of-thumb is you will get 10% off in the following month if they fail three-nines.

-Still, many of us are probably going to live in the cloud when the time comes: perhaps in a far-off future (some say as many as five years) keeping physical servers will be seen as a quaint eccentricity, not unlike old people who hoard newspapers.
+Many of us are probably going to live in the cloud when the time comes.Perhaps in a far-off future (some say as many as five years) keeping physical servers will be seen as a quaint eccentricity, not unlike old people who hoard newspapers.
 So this is a good time to give migration some serious consideration.
 If you are a developer keen on experimentally locally, there’s the SQL Server Express version.

 The first step is simple enough: export the schema and transfer the data.
-The former can be in the form of a TSQL script exported from Server Management Studio, which can be executed against Azure.
+The former can be in the form of a TSQL script exported from Server Management Studio which can be executed against Azure.
 The latter could use the Generate and Publish Scripts Wizard.
-There’s also Sync Framework, which is handy if you haven’t quite made up your mind, and prefer running your precious in both places for a while.
-Oh, and there's the Migration Wizard itself, which, though community-built, gives you much greater scope in terms of geo-controls.
-Or do it raw, in bulk data copy with bcp.exe.
+There’s also Sync Framework, which is handy if you haven’t quite made up your mind and prefer running your precious in both places for a while.
+There’s the Migration Wizard itself though community-built but it gives you much greater scope in terms of geo-controls or do it raw in bulk data copy with bcp.exe.